-Prerequisite: HIA 115 �, HIA 128 � Lecture: 1 hour Laboratory: 4 hours (course fee required)
+Prerequisite: HIA 115 �, HIA 128 �

-HIA 128 \$\phi\$ 3 credits Introduction to Baking/Pastry
+HIA 128 \$\preceq\$ 3 credits Introduction to Baking/Pastry

 This course presents the fundamentals of baking and pastry equipment, ingredients, weights and measures, technology, preparation and storage.
 The production of desserts, breads and rolls also is included.